Just Me Travel

 The 3-Hour Cobbold Gorge Tour

-The official guided tour is the only means of access to Cobbold Gorge, as it is a protected nature refuge.
+The official guided tour is the only way to access Cobbold Gorge, as it is a protected nature refuge.
 This arrangement protects its fragile ecosystem while enabling visitors to fully appreciate its stunning beauty.

 The well-organised three-hour guided tour, which included travel to and from the gorge, was split into two parts: an escarpment walk with the glass bridge crossing and a silent boat cruise through the gorge.